 The Clash recorded London Calling at Wessex Studios, where they had previously recorded The Cost of Living EP with engineer Bill Price (see separate interview feature in this issue and Part One in the October 2000 issue).
 Located in a former church in the Highbury district of North London, Wessex had already been the site of a slew of hit recordings, including singles and albums by the Sex Pistols, The Pretenders and the Tom Robinson Band.
 Chief engineer and studio manager Price, who took over at Wessex in about 1975, had developed a repertoire of recording techniques suited to the room and the bands that recorded there.

 “Before I moved from AIR to Wessex, I used to work a lot with producer Chris Thomas in AIR’s Studio One,” recalls Price.
-“That room was so live that you had to put screens around everything just to keep out the ambience.
-When I started working with Chris at Wessex, he pushed me to find ways to get every ounce of ambience out of what was a large, but quite dead, room.
+“That room was so live that you had to put screens around everything just to keep out the ambiance.
+When I started working with Chris at Wessex, he pushed me to find ways to get every ounce of ambiance out of what was a large, but quite dead, room.
 Some of those techniques were sort of special to Chris’ sessions, and others were more general, and I did use some of them on The Clash.”
-One particular technique involved placing a pair of Neumann U87s about 15 feet up and 10 feet in front of the drum kit as ambience mics and mixing them in with a pair of STC 4038 ribbon mics placed behind the kit at floor level.
+One particular technique involved placing a pair of Neumann U87s about 15 feet up and 10 feet in front of the drum kit as ambiance mics and mixing them in with a pair of STC 4038 ribbon mics placed behind the kit at floor level.
 (STC 4038s are visible in many photos of The Beatles’ sessions at Abbey Road, as Geoff Emerick typically used them as overhead mics.
 Originally designed by the BBC, the STC 4038 is essentially identical to the current Coles 4038.)

-On the song “London Calling,” Price recorded the stereo ambience mix on tracks 17 and 18 (see track sheet) and recorded the same ambience mix to tracks 7 and 8, but gated through Kepex gates and triggered by the snare mic.
+On the song “London Calling,” Price recorded the stereo ambiance mix on tracks 17 and 18 (see track sheet) and recorded the same ambiance mix to tracks 7 and 8, but gated through Kepex gates and triggered by the snare mic.
 “The original Kepexes didn’t work very well,” says Price.
 “They had these neon lamps that indicated how much they were gating, and when the lamps switched on and off it put a click on the signal – they were pretty lousy devices.
 In those days, if I managed to get them working, I used to record it on tape.
 If I was doing it now, I would apply the gates on the monitor and then reproduce it on the mix, but in those days, if you could get it to work, it was well worth recording it.”

 For the close mics on Clash drummer Topper Headon’s kit, Price used both a Shure SM57 and a Neumann KM86 on the snare, Sennheiser 421s on the toms and AKG 451s on the cymbals.
 Headon’s kit had two hi-hats, which were miked with Neumann KM84s, but because he only played one hi-hat on “London Calling,” the one on track 9 was subsequently wiped.
 On the bass drum, Price used both a dynamic AKG D-12, placed inside the shell, and a Neumann U47 tube condenser placed just outside.